kariukisam/kariukisam/README.md

 ## Hi there 👋

+I am currently learning and working on some interesting robotics projects.
+By integrating robotics and AI then we can potentially realize a high level of automation.
+Will share progress as soon as its publicly available!

+Because education is lifelong, I am to be able to collaborate in the development of projects aimed at solving some of the local and gloabl challenges.
+Also aim to develop some informational courses in the future...

+#Python #C++ #MATLAB #Simulink

+Stay tuned for more:-)

 <!--
 **kariukisam/kariukisam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.